 The Women's Diagnostic Center offers everything a woman needs for the best possible breast care right here.
-In fact, we can typically schedule a biopsy - which should take no more than an hour - the very next day.
-Between 24-48 hours later, a radiologist will contact the patient with the results.
+In fact, biopsies - which should take no more than an hour - are typically scheduled the very next day.
+Between 24-48 hours later, a radiologist will contact you with the results.

 What Are The Benefits?